Player's Handbook: Advanced Dungeons & Dragons 2nd Edition

-The Player's Handbook for 2nd edition was compatible with 1st edition rules, but was streamlined and clarified.
-The book included information on how to play the standard character classes: warriors (including fighters, paladins, and rangers), wizards (including mages and specialist wizards such as illusionists), priests (clerics and guidelines for variance by mythos, including the druid as an example), and rogues (including thieves and bards); while most character classes remained about the same as in the 1st edition rules, the bard was regularized, and the assassin and monk were dropped.
+The Player's Handbook (1989) for 2nd edition was designed to be compatible with 1st edition rules, but the information in the book was streamlined and clarified.
+Appelcline commented that unlike the previous Players Handbook (1978), Player's Handbook (1989) became the larger "core rulebook of the game" and included most of "the character creation rules and everything else that players should know".
+The book contained the information on how to play the standard character classes organized in categories consisting of warriors (fighters, paladins, and rangers), wizards (mages and specialist wizards such as illusionists), priests (clerics, with guidelines for variance by mythos, including the druid as an example), and rogues (thieves and bards); while most character classes remained similar to their versions in the 1st edition rules, the bard was regularized to function more like the other classes, and the assassin and monk were removed.
 TSR, Inc. also removed some races from the game, such as half-orcs, although some of these were added back into the game in supplements, such as The Complete Book of Humanoids.

-It was in the Player's Option - Spells & Magic book for the second edition that the artificier was first introduced, as a specialist choice for magic users specifically.
-Optional rules for skills, known as proficiencies, were added, and sections describing role-playing, combat, magic, time and movement, equipment, and spell descriptions were all expanded.
-The book included major changes regarding character classes, races, and magic, and incorporated many new rules that had been published in supplements such as Unearthed Arcana and Dragonlance Adventures.
+Appelcline noted that following the release of the Player's Handbook (1989), TSR published a "player-focused series of splatbooks, the "PHBR" Complete series (1989-1995)"; in the TSR code system, "PHBR" stood for Player's Handbook reference series.
+It was in the Player's Option: Spells & Magic sourcebook for the second edition that the artificer was first introduced, as a specialist choice for magic users specifically.
+A set of optional rules for proficiencies was added, to represent skills, and sections detailing role-playing, combat, magic, time and movement, equipment, and spell descriptions were all expanded from the original book.
+The book included major changes regarding character classes, races, and magic, and incorporated many new rules that had been published in supplements such as Unearthed Arcana (1985) and Dragonlance Adventures (1987).